 Fortunately for dog owners, an increasing number of caravan parks around Cairns are becoming pet-friendly.
 At the BIG4 Ingenia Holidays Cairns Coconut Resort, pets are allowed on both powered and ensuite sites, although not in any of the cabins.

 This award-winning “premier” park has just about everything you could imagine for kids, from waterslides to an adventure playground to mini golf.
 But furkids haven’t been overlooked, with their own off-leash agility park.
-Luckily, it’s also in a quiet corner on the far side of the park.
+Luckily, it’s in a quiet corner on the far side of the park.

 #6 Mycow Bakers Creek Caravan Park, Mackay